SAUMYA-20/Blog-Block/README.md

 This README documents how to run the project locally, required environment variables, API endpoints and useful developer notes.

+Also the frontend has been deployed on vercel and backend on render.

 ## Table of contents

 - Features